Deadly severe storm outbreak enters sixth day as threat shifts east

 By Meteorologists Briana Waxman, Mary Gilbert

-(CNN) — Parts of the central US are facing the threat of tornadoes and widespread damaging wind gusts early Tuesday, as a multiday severe weather outbreak enters its sixth day, killing at least one person and leaving hundreds of thousands without power.
+(CNN) — Parts of the South are facing the threat of damaging winds, destructive hail and possible tornadoes on Tuesday, as a multi-day severe thunderstorm outbreak enters its sixth day.
+At least one person was killed on Monday and hundreds of thousands were left without power.

-Much of Tennessee and Kentucky remains on alert early Tuesday as the last gasp of Monday’s overnight storms blasts eastward as a squall line with damaging winds and heavy rain.
-A tornado along the leading edge of these storms cannot be ruled out.
+The latest rash of severe storms Monday into early Tuesday were not as tornadic as they could have been.
+The storms produced more than 200 reports of wind damage and large hail from Missouri and northern Arkansas to Indiana, and there were a few reports of tornadoes — including a damaging one in Arkansas.
+But the ingredients to fuel the higher-end threat of twisters that were expected in the region didn’t come together.

 A Level 3 of 5 risk of severe thunderstorms is in place Tuesday afternoon and evening for much of Arkansas and parts of southern Missouri, southeastern Oklahoma, northeast Texas, northern Louisiana and central and northern Mississippi.
-Multiple rounds of damaging winds, large hail and a few tornadoes threaten millions across a broader zone from the lower Mississippi and Tennessee Valleys Tuesday.
+Multiple rounds of damaging winds, large hail and a few tornadoes threaten millions Tuesday across a broader zone from the lower Mississippi Valley to the Tennessee Valley.

 Damage in the dark